 Where is the best place to go on safari in Africa?
 Much depends on whether you want to see the Big Five, or East Africa’s Great Wildebeest Migration, or if you’re interested in smaller creatures such as birds.
 These five countries offer some of the most spectacular and diverse safari experiences on the continent.
+African safari holidays are known for seeing some beautiful wildlife.

 Kenya is East Africa’s classic Out of Africa safari.
 It’s a year-round destination for big cats and other wildlife like elephant, buffalo and plains animals.
 Although the Masai Mara is inextricably linked with Kenya in many people’s minds, it isn’t the only park worth visiting.